uio-bmi/IN-BIOSx000/Educloud/index.md

 * [Reset password](https://research.educloud.no/password_reset) You can login with your digital ID to get a new password.

 * [Reset 2FA](https://research.educloud.no/2fa_reset) You can login with your digital ID to get a new QR code to reset 2FA authetication.

+* We will have a session on the afternoon of Tuesday 18th were we make sure that everyone is able to log in to Fox.

 ### Basic info